-When you become a parent, you enter a world that is nothing but loving, supportive and judgement free.
+When you become a parent, you enter an amazing world that is nothing but loving, supportive, and judgment-free.
 Just kidding.
 You’ve actually entered a whole new world of sanctimonious people.

-While, I certainly hope you have at least a small group that fits the aforementioned description, chances are as you will encounter several sanctimonious people who believe they know best, and will be sure to tell you that any chance they get.
+While I certainly hope you have at least a small group that fits the aforementioned description, chances are you will encounter several sanctimonious people who believe they know best, and will be sure to tell you any chance they get.

 The No Kids Savants

-I would say they might be drawing from their own experiences as children, but I am pretty sure they were spawned from some Internet cesspool just to troll well-meaning parents.
+I would say they might be drawing from their own experiences as children, but I am pretty sure these sanctimonious people were spawned from some Internet cesspool just to troll well-meaning parents.

 The New Mom Mavens